 Time Warner surrendered its role as the world's biggest media group during 2009, spinning off two of what it had come to consider as non-core properties in order to refocus as a content business.
-The first to go was Time Warner Cable, demerged as an independent business in 2009 although it retained the company name for another six years.
+The first to go was Time Warner Cable, demerged as an independent business that year although it continued to carry the company name until 2016.
 Far more significant in many ways was the year-end demerger of AOL.
 That company had joined the group in 2000, in a deal which came to symbolize the madness of the dotcom era.
 Back then, friends and enemies alike promised that the deal would have a far-reaching effect on the way consumers accessed news, music and filmed entertainment.
-Within two years, the real question was whether the deal was even worth doing.
+Yet within two years, the real question was whether the deal was even worth doing in the first place.
 The combined giant failed spectacularly to live up to all the rhetoric, and in early 2003 AOL Time Warner recorded the biggest loss in US history, almost $100bn, when it wrote off the value of its over-inflated assets, primarily America Online itself.
 AOL's contribution to the group continued to steadily decline, and Time Warner finally spun off the business in 2009 as a separate company.
-Magazine publisher Time Inc also left the group in 2014, spun off as a separate public company.
+Magazine publisher Time Inc also left the group in 2014.
 Instead, the slimmed-down former giant now focuses its attention solely on the the Turner and HBO cable networks and movie studio Warner Bros.
 In Oct 2016, Time Warner accepted an offer to be acquired for $85bn by AT&T. The deal is subject to what is likely to be considerable regulatory scrutiny.

 Selected Time Warner advertising